Deltares/hydromt/docs/user_guide/data_prepare_cat.rst

 Apart from the data entries, the yaml file also has **global options**:

 - **root** (optional): root folder for all the data sources in the yaml file.
-  If not  provide the folder of where the yaml fil is located will be used as root.
+  If not provided the folder of where the yaml fil is located will be used as root.
   This is used in combination with each data source **path** argument to avoid repetition.